lettier/lettier.github.io/posts/2017-02-25-matrix-inverse-purescript.markdown

     folder _ _ = { index: Nothing, value: Nothing }
 ```

-Looking closer at `folder` you can see that takes a record, a tuple containing an integer and a real number, and returns
+Looking closer at `folder`, it takes a record, a tuple containing an integer and a real number, and returns
 a record that holds maybe an integer (`index`) and maybe a real number (`value`).
 There a three input scenarios `folder` _pattern matches_ on.